Yeshiva U team: Hotel cancels reservation over virus fears

 Hilton spokeswoman Laura Ford said the hotel in Pikesville is an independently owned and operated property.
 Hotel management did not immediately return a call seeking comment.

-The team is scheduled to play Worcester Polytechnic Institute Friday in the first round of the NCAA Division III basketball tournament at Johns Hopkins University in Baltimore.
-The winner would advance to play the winner of the later Friday game between Johns Hopkins and Penn State Harrisburg on Saturday in Baltimore.
+The team is scheduled to play Worcester Polytechnic Institute Friday in the first round of the Division III tournament.
+The winner would advance to play the winner of the later Friday game between Johns Hopkins and Penn State Harrisburg on Saturday.

-NCAA spokesman Bob Williams told AP on Thursday afternoon the games were set to be played as scheduled.
-Johns Hopkins athletic department spokeswoman Jill Guise also said no plans had changed for Friday’s games.
+“In light of Maryland’s recently confirmed cases of COVID-19, and based on CDC guidance for large gatherings, we have determined that it is prudent to hold this tournament without spectators,” Johns Hopkins said in a statement late Thursday.

+The decision followed Maryland Gov. Larry Hogan’s announcement that three people in the state had tested positive for coronavirus after traveling abroad.
+Hogan said the three, all of whom live in the Washington suburbs, were isolated in their homes and in good condition.

 New York Gov. Andrew Cuomo announced Wednesday that the wife, two children and a neighbor of a New York lawyer who is hospitalized in critical condition with COVID-19 have also tested positive for the disease.
 One of the lawyer’s children is a student at Yeshiva University.